enzonr/MAL_TRK_MALARIA_CS_AND_FOCI/docs/mal_cs_foci_tracker_design.md

 | Nearby household investigation | Malaria Vector Control Intervention - LLIN Distribution | CSYSRYrevdf | yes_ONLY |  | NO |
 | Nearby household investigation | Malaria Vector Control Intervention - Indoor Residual Spraying | oYbOVrpDnRo | yes_ONLY |  | NO |

 ### 4.1.5 Case outcome

-_The case outcome records the end of the final case classification and the outcome of the illness with the following data elements:_
+The case outcome records  the final case classification after the case has been investigated as well as  the outcome of the illness with the following data elements:

 | Case outcome | Report date | eHvTba5ijAh | DATE |  | TRUE |
 |---|---|---|---|---|:---:|
 | Case outcome | Malaria Final case classification | y3CG06h1Clh | TEXT | INDIGENOUS IMPORTED INTRODUCED RECRUDESCENT INDUCED | FALSE |
 | Case outcome | Outcome of illness | zXNfOKXRBA9 | TEXT | CURED DIED ABSCONDED | TRUE |

-It also includes a hidden section with the data element &quot;Admission status&quot;, which is assigned automatically from the same data element present in the &quot;Diagnostic and Treatment&quot; Stage.
+It also includes a hidden section with the data element “Admission status”, which is assigned automatically from the same data element present in the “Diagnostic and Treatment” Stage.

 | Section | TEA / DE / eventDate | UID | valueType | optionSet | mandatory |
 |:---:|:---:|:---:|:---:|:---:|:---:|
 | Hidden Section for indicator purposes (Outcome) | Admission Status | MKMyvXshCdB | TEXT | ADMITTED REFERRED OPD | NO |

 ### 4.1.6 Routine focus investigation and response

-This stage is completed following every case outcome. it has five sections and is non repeatable.
+This stage is completed following every case outcome.
+It has five sections and is non repeatable.

 In the locality  section the user selects if the locality was urban or rural.

 | Section | Name | UID | Value type | Options (if any) | Mandatory? |
 |---|---|---|---|---|---|
 | feature | Date of focus investigation | KwrBvn1EJT3 | DATE |  | YES |
 | Locality | Locality | r4GBctr3Xdh | TEXT | URBAN RURAL | NO |

-In the Types of population section, users select the type or types of population that exist in the case&#39;s foci.
+In the Types of population section, users select the type or types of population that exist in the case’s foci.
 More than one can be selected

 | Section | TEA / DE / eventDate | UID | valueType | optionSet | mandatory |
 |:---:|:---:|:---:|:---:|:---:|:---:|